pavithraes/dask-mini-tutorial/README.md

 # Dask Mini Tutorial

 The purpose of this tutorial is to introduce folks to Dask and show them how to scale their python data-science and machine learning workflows.
-The materials covered are:
+The topics covered are:

 0. Overview of Dask - How it works and when to use it.
 1. From pandas to Dask: How to manipulate bigger-than-memory DataFrames using Dask.
 2. Dask Delayed: How to parallelize existing Python code and your custom algorithms.
-2. Schedulers: Single Machine vs Distributed, and the Dashboard.
+3. Schedulers: Single Machine vs Distributed, and the Dashboard.
-4. (Bonus?)
-Dask-ML: Scalable machine learning using Dask.

 ## Prerequisites